1966 Oklahoma gubernatorial election

 The 1966 Oklahoma gubernatorial election was held on November 8, 1966, and was a race for Governor of Oklahoma.
 Republican Dewey F. Bartlett defeated Democrat Preston J. Moore and Independent H. E. Ingram.

 John Newbold Camp unsuccessfully sought the Republican nomination, while former governor Raymond D. Gary, then-Tulsa County district attorney and future governor David Hall, attorney general Charles R. Nesbitt, and former state senator Keith Cartwright unsuccessfully sought the Democratic nomination.

 After this election, no Republican would be elected Governor of Oklahoma for 20 years.

+Primary election

+Primary elections were held on May 3, 1966 with runoffs occurring on May 24, 1966.
+This was the first time the Republican nomination for governor required a runoff.